AdrianaFayos/laravel_backend_challenge/README.md

 ---

-Challenge from the Fullstack Developer Bootcamp at <a href="https://geekshubsacademy.com/">GeeksHubs Academy</a>.
+Challenge from the Fullstack Developer Bootcamp at <a href="https://geekshubsacademy.com/">GeeksHubs Academy</a> where have to develop a
+Full Backend structure (DDBB + PHP + Laravel).
+This backend allow users to contact other colleagues, to form groups to play a video games or just search for games.

+Deployed with Heroku: <a href="https://afp-gameparty.herokuapp.com/">https://afp-gameparty.herokuapp.com/</a>.

 Starting date: July 7th 2021. <br>
 Due date: July 19th 2021.

-I used trello to to have a better organization.

 <img src="img/trelloScreen.png" width="1000">